 Weekly seminars explore areas of instrumental and vocal pedagogy including:

 The John Paynter Music Library is an elegant facility, located within the University Library, and houses the main music collections.
 It is also equipped with digital pianos, and media replay equipment.
-The physical collection as well as an extensive range of electronic resources are searchable through the YorSearch.

-The University Library houses and extensive collection of CDs and DVDs, which are available for listening and research.
+The University Library houses an extensive collection of CDs and DVDs, which are available for listening and research.
 There are also archival recordings available for student use in the University of York Sound Archives.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You'll complete various types of written work, including academic writing tasks, critical appraisal and essays.

 For some modules, you'll submit a video of your one-to-one instrumental/vocal teaching and a written commentary on your lesson.